AWinterman/awinterman.github.com/_posts/2019-04-26-why-do-people-go-to-college.md

 How is it that multinational banks are able to offer loans to students for those "pointless and fluffy" degrees and then demand repayment for the rest of their lives?
 Why don't students have recourse to bankruptcy or forgiveness?
-Why must they be the ones who bear the brunt of the banks bad bet?
+Why must they be the ones who bear the brunt of the bank's bad bet?

 I think we *should* cancel student loan debt.
 Folks were sold a product that simply did not do what they were assured it would.
 The government helps people recover from this kind of maltreatment all the time.
-Afterwards, we should eat the plutocrats who sold us the bum deal in the first place, and use their ill-gotten gains to finance [free public college for the 50 years](https://www.rollingstone.com/politics/politics-news/how-wall-street-profits-from-student-debt-225700/),
+Afterwards, we should eat the plutocrats who sold us the bum deal in the first place, and use their ill-gotten gains to finance [free public college for the next 50 years](https://www.rollingstone.com/politics/politics-news/how-wall-street-profits-from-student-debt-225700/),